 2 Timothy 3:16–17

-What then should we read?
-Each family needs to follow the Holy Spirit’s leading in selecting quality literature.
+Each family is different and each individual will have different needs that will need to be met when it comes to selecting quality literature.
 No book list will fit every family.
-Let God’s Word be your guide:
+Let your own conscience informed by God’s word be your guide:

 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy — meditate on these things.